Nurse Academic

 Maintaining a good work life balance – not being able to switch off at 5pm.
 Sometimes when students get angry or upset it can be hard not to take it personally, but we have to put ourselves in their shoes, try and understand their difficulties, and give them all the support we can.

-What advice would you give someone interested in becoming a Clinical Lecturer?
+What advice would you give someone interested in becoming a Nurse Academic?

 Be prepared to work hard – it never stops – but the challenge is rewarding.
 Once you have some nursing experience, if you enjoy the teaching side of your role, get involved in the Practice Education teams at your hospital, where you will become involved in ward-based teaching.
 From there, you may be able to start doing some teaching at your local university, where your student nurses are training.
 Make links with the staff working there, and then keep an ear out for job vacancies.
 It’s also an idea to develop an enquiring mind and become involved in research – publishing in academic journals is expected, so see what research studies are going on in your clinical area and see if you can get involved.
 Keep an eye on academic journals to see the kinds of studies that Nurse Academics are involved in.